 III.
-One Must Bear Witness to the Aspect of Truth Concerning God’s Work of Judgment in the Last Days
+The Truths Concerning God’s Work of Judgment in the Last Days

 Bible Verses for Reference: